jonnytullis/react-native-kickstart/README.md

 # React Native Kickstart
-Save hours of configuration by using this kickstart template for a React Native project using Expo.
+Save hours of configuration time by using this kickstart template for a React Native project (Expo).

 ### Run
 * `npm install`